 The Straight Perm: How it Works

 As the name suggests, the technique involves permanently straightening your existing strands via a cocktail of chemicals applied onto the hair, and then following up with heat, typically using a flat iron.
-This process allows hair to rebond from their previous bond structure (visualize a spiral staircase) into a straighter structure.
+This process allows hair to rebond from its previous bond structure (visualize a spiral staircase) into a straighter structure.
 That said, the straight perm is, in essence, damaging to the hair strand.
-Clients are advised not color their hair or do any other chemical processing while their hair is thermally rebonded.
-They also need to be diligent with conditioning afterwards.
+Clients are advised not to color their hair or do any other chemical processing while their hair is thermally rebonded.
+They also need to be diligent with conditioning afterward.

 Thermally reconditioned or “straight permed” hair has a stick-straight, yet natural-looking finish.
 So if you’re ready to commit to a straight-hair look 24/7 for the next three months or so (or less, if your regrowth is completely curly), then this can absolutely be a good option.
 Otherwise, it’s best to stick to less-permanent straightening treatments, like a Brazilian blowout.
 It’s more for smoothening and frizz-proofing the hair.
 The results will last less than 12 weeks depending on your texture and lifestyle.

 Reputable salons may also advise you to not wash, tuck or tie hair for up to 72 hours after the procedure to avoid any bends forming while the chemicals are settling into the strand.
 After this initial no-wash, no-touch window has passed, you can look forward to relentlessly smooth, straight hair regardless of however you style it—your hair retains the shape it was chemically rebonded into until new growth comes in.